suabochica/understanding-typescript/notes/08-generics.md

 const simpleMath = new SimpleMath();

 simpleMath.baseValue = 10;                          // This value could be string type
-simpleMath.multyplyValue = 20;                      // This value could be string type
+simpleMath.multiplyValue = 20;                      // This value could be string type

 console.log(simpleMath.calculateMultiplication());  //-> 200 as expected
 ```

-2. This class is not completely generic, because we can have several types in the class propeties
+2. This class is not completely generic, because we can have several types in the class properties

 Constraints
 -----------